CorrPlot (Correlation Plot with Dendrogram) Examples

 Compare this dendrogram shape to Ward (Example 1) and average (Example 2) linkage

 This correlation plot reveals clusters of related physical, thermal, chemical, and spectroscopic properties.
-Single linkage clustering creates elongated clusters by merging based on nearest neighbors.
-Notice how the dendrogram groups density-related properties together, thermal properties in another cluster, and spectroscopic measurements in a third cluster.
+The hierarchical clustering groups density-related properties together, thermal properties in another cluster, and spectroscopic measurements in a third cluster.
 The dual correlation display (Pearson vs Spearman) helps identify non-linear relationships.
+Try this: Switch to Single linkage to see elongated clusters formed by merging based on nearest neighbors, or try Complete linkage for more compact clusters.

 Example 4: Healthcare Patient Metrics - Complete Linkage